Geoff Dymock: 1975–76 and 1976–77

 Dymock had a slower season in 1975–76 with 22 wickets at 31.86, and could not force his way into the test team past Lillee, Thomson, Walker and Gary Gilmour.
 However the following summer he took 34 wickets at 24.65, including 5–24 against South Australia, earning him a spot on the 1977 Ashes in place of Gilmour.

 1977 Ashes Tour

 While in England, it was revealed he was one of our four tour members who had not been offered a spot with World Series Cricket.
 He was offered the chance to play cricket in Tasmania but turned it down when he was offered sponsorship from radio station 4IP (who were also sponsoring Gary Cosier and Thomson).
 Dymock took 15 first wickets at 31.20 on tour but was the only pace bowler who did not play a test..

 World Series Cricket

 1977–78

-Dymock was ignored for national selection during the 1977-78 summer, not picked to play any tests against the touring Indian side and overlooked for the tour of the West Indies.
+Dymock was ignored for national selection during the 1977-78 summer, not picked to play any tests against the touring Indian team and overlooked for the tour of the West Indies.